09 Early years practice policy

 before the child starts and filed on the child’s personal file.
 Forms completed include:

--07.1a Privacy notice -
+-07.1a Privacy Notice -

 explains what personal data we collect, why we collect it, how we use it, the control parent/carers have over their personal data and the procedures we have in place to protect it.